 - A. Each intermediate care facility for individuals with intellectual disabilities (ICF/IID) that is not publicly owned and not publicly operated participating in the Florida Medicaid program and being reimbursed under the provisions of this reimbursement plan shall submit a cost report to the Florida Agency for Health Care Administration (AHCA) postmarked, or accepted by a common carrier, no later than five calendar months after the close of its cost reporting year.
 No exceptions will be granted to the filing time limits.
-Four complete, legible, copies of the cost report shall be submitted to AHCA, Bureau of Medicaid Program Finance, Division of Cost Reimbursement, 2727 Mahan Drive, Mailstop 23, Tallahassee, FL 32308.
-The cost reporting forms and instructions shall be the same as used for facilities reimbursed in accordance with Rule 59G-6.040, Florida Administrative Code (F.A.C.). - B. The most current cost report received by AHCA shall be used to establish rates effective October 1 for all facilities that were being reimbursed in accordance with Rule 59G-6.040, F.A.C., as of April 1, 1998. - C. All providers are required to detail all of their costs for their entire reporting period, making appropriate adjustments as required by this plan for determination of allowable costs.
-The cost report shall be prepared using the accrual basis of accounting in accordance with generally accepted accounting principles, as incorporated by reference in Rule 61H1-20.007, F.A.C., the methods of reimbursement in accordance with Medicare (Title XVIII) Principles of Reimbursement, the Provider Reimbursement Manual Centers for Medicare and Medicaid Services (CMS) PUB.15-1, incorporated by reference in Rule 59G-6.010, F.A.C., except as modified by the Florida Title XIX Reimbursement Plan for Services in Facilities Not Publicly Owned and Not Publicly Operated, and State of Florida administrative rules.
-The CMS PUB.15-1 report shall sign the cost report as the preparer.
+Two complete, legible, copies of the cost report shall be submitted to AHCA, Bureau of Medicaid Program Finance, Division of Cost Reimbursement, 2727 Mahan Drive, Mailstop 23, Tallahassee, FL 32308.
+The cost reporting forms and instructions shall be the same as used for facilities reimbursed in accordance with Rule 59G-6.045, Florida Administrative Code (F.A.C.). - B. The most current cost report received by AHCA on or before February 1st each year shall be used to establish rates effective July 1 for all facilities that were being reimbursed in accordance with Rule 59G-6.045, F.A.C. - C. All providers are required to detail all of their costs for their entire reporting period, making appropriate adjustments as required by this plan for determination of allowable costs.
+The cost report shall be prepared using the accrual basis of accounting in accordance with generally accepted accounting principles and the methods of reimbursement in accordance with Medicare (Title XVIII) Principles of Reimbursement, the Provider Reimbursement Manual Centers for Medicare and Medicaid Services (CMS) PUB.15-1, incorporated by reference in Rule 59G-6.010, F.A.C., except as modified by the Florida Title XIX Reimbursement Plan for Services in Facilities Not Publicly Owned and Not Publicly Operated, and State of Florida administrative rules.
+The CMS PUB.15-1 Manual may be obtained from the regional CMS office in Atlanta.

+The person preparing the cost report shall sign the cost report as the preparer and include contact information.
 Cost reports not signed will not be accepted.